Type 2 Diabetes Symptoms

 Type 2 diabetes increases the risk of numerous serious health complications.
 These conditions can lead to significant disability and can even be life-threatening if not managed properly.

-See also Best Exercises For Type 2 Diabetes Control
+See also Magnolia Supplement For Diabetes

 Cardiovascular Disease